 Disabled child allowance: is payable to locally residing citizens of Malta who have the effective custody of a child suffering from cerebral palsy or severe mental sub normality or is severely handicapped or have a child aged under 14 who is blind.
-In 2022, the benefit rate increased to €30 per week.
+In 2022, the benefit rate increased to \notin 30 per week.

 Foster care allowance: is payable to recognised institutes for the care of children up to the age of 18 years and to foster parents for children up to the age of 21 years.
 The children are to be resident at a recognised institute or living with foster parents.
-From 2023, the benefit will not stop immediately after the parent adopts, but it will decrease gradually over the following 4 years or until the child's 21st birthday, depending on which comes first.
-The weighting will include; 80 per cent of fostering allowance in the first year of adoption, 60 per cent in the second, 40 per cent in the third and 20 per cent in the fourth.
-The benefit rate in 2023 amounted to €110 per week.
+From 2023, the benefit will not stop immediately after the parent adopts, but it will decrease gradually over the following 4 years or until the child's 21^{st} birthday, depending on which comes first.
+The weighting will include; 80.0 per cent of fostering allowance in the first year of adoption, 60.0 per cent in the second, 40.0 per cent in the third and 20.0 per cent in the fourth.
+The benefit rate increased to \notin 110 per week in 2021.